 What is a Self Test?

 A self-test, or self-tape as it’s often called, is simply a filmed audition (a screen test), but instead of going into a casting director to audition you have to film the scene or monologue on your own.
-Most self tests are usually filmed at home or at businesses set up to record self tests.
-They are a fairly new development and they have really changed the way the industry functions.
+Most self-tests are usually filmed at home or at studios specifically designed to record self-tests for actors.
+Technology and self-tapes have really changed the way the industry functions.
 I know countless actors that have booked major TV, Film and Theatre gigs off the back of self-tapes, this includes tapes they’ve done in hotel rooms halfway across the world!
 Therefore, mastering the self-tape is very important for the modern actor.

-Self tests are also useful when auditioning for roles in different states or countries.
-Many Australian and English actors frequently audition for American roles using self tests.
+Self-tests are also useful when auditioning for roles in different states or countries.
+Many Australian and English actors frequently audition for American roles using self-tests, especially during pilot season.

-I have listed a few of the essential elements you need to film your own self tests, as well as some hints on how to make sure you are sending off great tests.
+But let’s take a look at a few of the essential elements you need to film your own self-tests at home, as well as some hints on how to make sure you are sending off great tests.

 A camera is obviously essential.
 Don’t freak out if you don’t have a really expensive camera.
-I have done a lot of self tests using my iPhone and iPad, and the quality is pretty good.
+I have done a lot of self-tests using my iPhone and iPad, and the quality is pretty good.
 I know many friends who have landed roles using these devices.
-Of course if you have a good camera, or some spare cash to buy a one, it is definitely a worthwhile investment.
-DSLR cameras like the Canon Rebel are great, or if you have a little more to spend, you could look at GH4 or an A7s.
+Of course, if you have a good camera or some spare cash to buy a one, it is definitely a worthwhile investment.
+DSLR cameras like the Canon 80D are great, or if you have a little more to spend, you could look at GH4 or an A7s.
 Check out our guides above for more in-depth camera recommendations.

 What to Wear

 It’s also a good idea to hint towards the character you are auditioning for.
-You don’t need to get fully dressed up like the character, but making a suggestion is good.
-For example if you are auditioning for a corporate banker wear a nice shirt or a suit jacket.
+You don’t need to get fully dressed up in a costume, but making a suggestion is good.
+For example, if you are auditioning for a CEO of a big finance firm, wear a nice shirt and a suit jacket.
 Wearing a ripped t-shirt in this self-tape is going to be confusing for the casting directors, and make their job harder.
 They want to be able to easily imagine you filling that role and inhabiting the character.

 Do I need a tripod?